ankane/blazer-docker/README.md

 ## Health

 Use the `/health` endpoint to check if the app is running and can connect to the database.
+Status code `200` indicates healthy.

 ## Checks